-- Grant funds may be used to support project costs including, but not limited to, planning, permitting (including CEQA), environmental assessment, design, pavement removal, soil testing, remediation of hazardous materials from pavement removal, water-efficient irrigation, and project maintenance. - Trees, plants, and planting materials (Supplies) - Trees in the #15 (gallon) container size are eligible.
+- Grant funds may be used to support project costs including, but not limited to, planning, permitting (including CEQA), environmental assessment, design, pavement removal, soil testing, remediation of hazardous materials from pavement removal, water-efficient irrigation, and project maintenance. - Trees, plants, and planting materials (Supplies) - Trees in the 15-gallon container size are eligible.
 Balled and burlapped and bareroot tree stock are also eligible if the size and quality are equivalent.
 Smaller containerized stock, seedlings, and direct seeding may also be considered by CAL FIRE in situations where appropriate.
 Larger sized trees may be considered by CAL FIRE if adequate justification is provided. - Other larger container sizes may be considered by CAL FIRE in situations where appropriate. - Focus should be on shade trees.
 The largest stature species suitable for a site should be chosen. - Fruit trees and other smaller trees in various sizes are eligible with justification.
 Justification should be based on co-benefits.
 Such co-benefits may include foci such as hands-on learning opportunities related to food production as part of a school garden or other designated learning space. - Site appropriate plants in sizes justified for the project. - Planting materials may be: Stakes, ties, and root collar protectors proportional to number of trees being planted; grow tubes for small container, seedling and direct seeding; wood chip surface mulch, soil amendments in areas of hard clay soil or sandy soil; soil where needed to complete backfill; watering tools, cost effective water-efficient irrigation system supplies; and hand tools. - Replacement trees.
-A sub-line item for replacement trees may be budgeted for but may only be used with prior CAL FIRE Regional Urban Forester approval.
+A sub-line item for replacement trees may be budgeted for but may only be used with prior CAL FIRE Urban Forester approval.
 Such approval will be contingent on the reason the replacement is needed.
 Any funds left in this line item near the end of the grant may be used to plant additional trees (exceeding the scope of work).
-Trees required to be replaced due to grantee or subcontractor negligence will not be paid for with grant funds.

-• Labor directly related to the project
+Trees required to be replaced due to grantee or subcontractor negligence will not be paid for with grant funds. - Post-grant maintenance of project trees (see Post-Grant Maintenance). - Hardscape and other construction (likely under Contractual, Equipment, or Supplies) - Removal of pavement/asphalt. - Construction of hardscape, fencing, sitting areas, temporary shade structures etc. to supports outdoor learning spaces. - Accessibility improvements required per California Building Code (CBC), see Appendix H, may be included up to a maximum of 20% of the budget per child care facility campus.
+Costs in excess of 20% must be funded from other funding sources. - Labor directly related to the project - Includes young tree establishment costs such as: structural pruning, stake adjustment and removal, and water-wise irrigation.
+May also include staff hiring or training.

+• Contracts or services for inventory, monitoring, or planning

+Costs for collection of current tree inventory data, monitoring/work order databases, or development of plans, procedures, best practices, or standards.

+Administrative costs

-- Includes young tree establishment costs such as: structural pruning, stake adjustment and removal, and water-wise irrigation.
-May also include staff hiring or training. - Contracts or services for inventory, monitoring, or planning - Costs for collection of current tree inventory data, monitoring/work order databases, or development of plans, procedures, best practices, or standards. - Administrative costs - Administrative costs directly related to the implementation of the project are eligible but must be justified. - Costs of tracking and reporting GHG reductions for the supplied criteria are eligible. - Indirect costs: - A maximum not to exceed 12% of total direct cost.
+- Administrative costs directly related to the implementation of the project are eligible but must be justified. - Costs of tracking and reporting GHG reductions for the supplied criteria are eligible.

+• Indirect costs:

+A maximum not to exceed 12% of total direct cost.
 Indirect costs include items such as payroll administration, human resources, computer support, minor equipment, financing, and office support that are not directly related to the implementation of the project to be funded.